Experience the World Heritage Site

 The Sabotage

 It is urgent.
-The Alexanderson transmitter was subjected to a cunning sabotage and we need to find the perpetrator and the motive.
-Some information has been secured, but also some very strange clues.
+The Alexanderson transmitter was cunningly sabotaged during the night and we need to find the perpetrator and the motive.
+Some information has been secured, but also some very strange traces.
 Do you have what it takes to find the saboteur?

-Included in the entrance, subject to availability.
+Included in the ticket.
+Subject to availability.
 Some waiting time for start may occur.

 Included in the entrance

-To avoid destruction in the area, you need to be observant.
-The Sabotage puts your detective skills to the test.
+To avoid damage to the area, you need to be observant.
+In Sabotage, your spy skills are put to the test.
 By finding the hidden clues left behind by the spy, you can figure out who is behind the sabotage.

 Included in the entrance